If you’re serious about capturing the best moments of your trip, you’re going to want a good-quality underwater camera.

 - Great bright lens provides great quality images even in low light

 - No manual exposure option

-The latest release from the kings of the action camera world, the Hero 7 from GoPro represents a massive step up from the previous version and is a great option for anyone serious about capturing their underwater adventures.
+The latest release from the kings of the action camera world, this version of the Hero represents a massive step up from the previous versions and is a great option for anyone serious about capturing their underwater adventures.

 - RAW shooting option

 - High def video